MicrosoftDocs/cpp-docs/docs/security/security-best-practices-for-cpp.md

 ## Windows User Accounts
  Using Windows user accounts that belong to the Administrators group exposes developers and--by extension--customers to security risks.
 For more information, see [Running as a Member of the Users Group](running-as-a-member-of-the-users-group.md) and [How User Account Control (UAC) Affects Your Application](how-user-account-control-uac-affects-your-application.md).

-## Guidance for Speculative Execution Side Channels

-For information about how to indentify and mitigate against speculative execution side channel hardware vulnerabilities in C++ software, see [C++ Developer Guidance for Speculative Execution Side Channels](developer-guidance-speculative-execution.md).

 ## See Also
  <xref:System.Security>